grafana/grafana/docs/sources/features/datasources/graphite.md

 ## Adding the data source

-1. Open the side menu by clicking the the Grafana icon in the top header.
+1. Open the side menu by clicking the Grafana icon in the top header.
 2. In the side menu under the `Dashboards` link you should find a link named `Data Sources`.
 3. Click the `+ Add data source` button in the top header.
 4. Select `Graphite` from the *Type* dropdown.

-> NOTE: If your not seeing the `Data Sources` link in your side menu it means that your current user does not have the `Admin` role for the current organization.
+> NOTE: If you're not seeing the `Data Sources` link in your side menu it means that your current user does not have the `Admin` role for the current organization.

 Name | Description
 ------------ | -------------
 Name | The data source name, important that this is the same as in Grafana v1.x if you plan to import old dashboards.
 Default | Default data source means that it will be pre-selected for new panels.
-Url | The http protocol, ip and port of your graphite-web or graphite-api install.
+Url | The HTTP protocol, IP, and port of your graphite-web or graphite-api install.
 Access | Proxy = access via Grafana backend, Direct = access directly from browser.

 Proxy access means that the Grafana backend will proxy all requests from the browser, and send them on to the Data Source.
 This is useful because it can eliminate CORS (Cross Origin Site Resource) issues, as well as eliminate the need to disseminate authentication details to the Data Source to the browser.